Blow in search for Yellowstone hiker as park rejects ‘risky’ mission

 Blow for family of missing Yellowstone hiker as helicopter mission refused for being ‘too risky’

-A volunteer coordinator was given a ‘hard ‘no’’ by authorities on the planned mission
+A volunteer coordinator was reportedly given a ‘hard ‘no’’ by the US Forest Service on the planned mission

 Your support helps us to tell the story